- The Book of Life:

-- The Incredibles: Edna is based on a real-life costume designer for Paramount, Edith Head, though that's more of a case of Comic-Book Fantasy Casting.
-Many say she was based on Linda Hunt's character Regina Krumm in Altman's 1994 film Pret-a-Porter.
+- Edna is based on real-life Paramount costume designer Edith Head, though that's more of a case of Comic-Book Fantasy Casting.
+Many say she was based on Linda Hunt's character Regina Krumm in Robert Altman's 1994 film Pret-a-Porter.
 There is a serious resemblance, down to her size, her hairstyle, her black dress and her circular glasses!

 - The Jungle King: The Hyena Chancellor and Ricardo are based off Jafar and his parrot Iago.
 The Hyena is an Evil Chancellor who also pretends to be loyal to the King and his relationship with Ricardo is similar to Jafar and Iago's.

 - Quest for Camelot: As pointed out by The Agony Booth, the Nostalgia Critic and Lauren Faust (who worked on the film as an animator) Kayley is, both looks and personality-wise, Belle.
 Faust, commenting on the similarity, goes even further and points out that Garret looks like the human form of the Beast.

 - Wilbur and Orville from The Rescuers and The Rescuers Down Under are basically the same albatross, down to the design and character, though this was a conscious decision on behalf of the animators.
 By the time the sequel was made the original voice of the bird in the first film had died and out of respect for the actor they created the same kind of character, but presented him as his brother.
 Though even Wilbur & Orville have much in common with Launchpad McQuack, also a feather brained bird pilot who crash lands more than he flies and is involved in the rescue of young kids.